apache/spark/docs/sparkr.md

 packages.
 You do this by providing R code to initialize the daemon for your application.

+## Time Saved

+The amount of time saved per call to gapply is thus

+yourInitialization * (partitions - executors)

+A real-world example:

+(5 seconds to load libraries) * ( (40,000 partitions) - (700 executors) ) / 60 / 60

+55 hours saved in total.
+55 hours / 700 executors ~= 5 minutes per executor.

+## Warning

+If your initialization takes longer than 10 seconds, consider increasing the configuration spark.r.daemonTimeout.

 ## Examples

 Suppose we want library(wow) to be pre-loaded for our workers.